gergo-dryrun/custom-federation-broker/README.md

   --policies TEXT              Comma separated list of managed policies.
                                Example: ReadOnlyAccess,arn:aws:iam::<YOUR_ACC_
                                NUMBER>:policy/my-managed-policy
-  --duration INTEGER RANGE     Duration of console session, in hours.
-Between
-                               1 - 12 defaults to 1 if not specified.
   --lambda_function_name TEXT  Name of login URL generator lambda function.
   --help                       Show this message and exit.